rmishra1990/Hw-10-Web-Mongo/README.md

-# web-scrapping
+# web-scraping

-This a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page
+This a web application that scrapes various websites to acquire data related to the Mission to Mars and displays the information in an HTML page.